 When in Moscow, expect to be presented with aesthically-pleasing architecture wherever you go.
 The capital city of Russia has a lot to offer when it comes to top sites for sight-seeing as the city is mixed with colour and vibrancy.
 The city sits on the Moskva River and is conveniently surrounded by lush greenery, making tours worthwhile and refreshing.
 Here in the winter?
 Not a problem as there are several things to do in Moscow in winter, too.

-Like many progressive cities, Moscow has great transportation and is safe and convenient enough to explore on foot.
+Like many other cities in Europe, Moscow has great transportation and is safe and convenient enough to explore on foot.
 At the heart of the city, one can explore the famous Saint Basil’s Cathedral, which has become the de facto face of Moscow's landmarks.
 From here, explore the rest of the picturesque Red Square, then proceed to the Moscow Kremlin and relax at the Alexander Garden.

 Aside from the main sights near the Red Square, tourists can also explore the rest of the city via its efficient metro system.
 Plus, the stations of the Metro are sights within themselves.
 Tourists can also relax at the popular Sanduny bathhouse before heading to the Bolshoi Theatre in the evening.
 Round up the tour with a fun museum hopping tour, which includes stops like the Multimedia Art Museum, the Gorky Park Museum and the State Tretyakov Gallery.

 No trip to Moscow is complete without a photo at the beautiful Saint Basil’s Cathedral.
 No matter what religion or spiritual practice you follow, you can not deny the beauty that this striking landmark has lent the city through its vivid colours and quirky architecture.
 Around the Red Square space, which is a central square in Moscow, you will also find other postcard-worthy buildings, so do go for a walk around.